 The student newspaper (Murdoch Empire Telegraph and Indian Ocean Review), run by the Murdoch Guild.
 Here you can find some of the most up to date information about what is going on both on and off campus.

 A not-for-profit association, run by students, for students.
-Representing the student voice in the university decision-making process and providing a range of opportunities to have a better university experience through events, clubs, support and the management of on-campus facilities.
+The Murdoch Guild represents the student voice in the university decision-making process and provides a range of opportunities to have a better university experience through events, clubs, support and the management of on-campus facilities.

 Your digital doorway to uni, MyMurdoch is an app and website that has all of the course information you need.
 It can be used to find unit information, lecture recordings, latest news and events, run your uni calendar and much more!

-Murdoch offers a range of enabling courses that can help prepare you for admission to university courses if you do not meet the prerequisites.
+One of our enabling courses.
+We offers a range of enabling courses that can help prepare you for admission to university courses if you don’t meet the prerequisites.

 An event usually held in the middle of each year that is a good chance for people thinking about studying at uni to explore our campus, find out more about our courses, meet students and academics and enjoy a range of activities and entertainment.

 Also known as O-Week, it is designed to welcome new students to university and provide information about your course, the campus and the range of services available.
-Orientation Week is held at the beginning of each semester.
+Orientation Week is held the week before the start of each semester.

-A qualification that normally follows on from an undergraduate (bachelor) degree.
-Masters and PhD are both types of postgraduate degrees.
+A qualification that normally follows on from an undergraduate (bachelor’s) degree.
+A master’s degree and PhD are both types of postgraduate degrees.
 They allow for in-depth research into an area of specialisation.